luslab/nf-clip/README.md

 ## Development

-To develop on this pipeline please do blah blah blah
+To collaberate on this

-test
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5NDUwNDE5NF19
+eyJoaXN0b3J5IjpbLTEyMTU4MjY0MzcsLTk5NDUwNDE5NF19
 -->